erikeldridge/erikeldridge.github.com/_posts/2017-12-02-why-we-make-things-and-why-it-matters-by-peter-korn.markdown

 * "... each completed work becomes a springboard for the genesis of its successors" <-- this notion of an objective record reminds me of a quote from page 56 re craft enabling objective assessment of a worker's skill by virtue of the tangible objects produced
 * "The pleasure I experience when the coffee table in our living room catches my eye is a good example of the way that an object functions as a thought marker"
 * "I built \[the table\] ... as a private homage to Alan Peters ..."

+61

+* "Simplicity, fluting, and the decorative use of end grain were signature elements of Alan Peter's design vocabulary" <-- What's my "design vocabulary"?
+Do I emulate others' vocabularies?